ovotech/circleci-orbs/terraform/README.md

 ## GitHub

-To attach the plan to PR create the GITHUB_USERNAME and GITHUB_TOKEN environment variables in the CircleCI project.
+To attach the plan to a PR, create the GITHUB_USERNAME and GITHUB_TOKEN environment variables in the CircleCI project.
 This should be a Personal Access Token of a github user that has access to the repo.
 The token requires the `repo, write:discussion` scopes.